gouroujo/runthroughthenoise/outstatic/content/posts/a-guide-to-boat-hitchhiking.md

 ---
 title: 'A Guide To Boat Hitchhiking'
-status: 'published'
+status: 'draft'
 author:
   name: 'Jonathan'
   picture: 'https://avatars.githubusercontent.com/u/6749520?v=4'
 slug: 'a-guide-to-boat-hitchhiking'
 description: ''
 coverImage: '/images/img_4316-Q1NT.jpeg'
-tags: ''
+tags: []
 publishedAt: '2025-03-25T01:09:39.324Z'
 ---

 You’ve probably heard of regular hitchhiking - you know, when you stand along the side of a road with your thumb out and wait for some (hopefully nice) stranger to give you a ride.
 You probably haven’t, however, heard of *boat* hitchhiking.
 This is what we used to travel from Europe across the Atlantic and then up through the Caribbean to Florida.

 Recently, I have received many questions about boat hitchhiking, namely what it is, how it works, and how on Earth you can do so safely.
 While I won’t say that Jo and I are 100% masters of the subject, we do have enough experience now that we can confidently give a fairly in-depth how-to.
 So here we go: Your Guide to Boat Hitchhiking, brought to you buy two fairly experienced boat hitchhikers.